anteroul/Liquidator-Game/README.md

 - End = commit suicide
 - Esc = Exit game

-# Story so far:
-Few weeks ago a chemical weapon research facility exploded.
-A special operation rescue squad was sent but contact was lost shortly after.
-Immediately a special task force was sent to investigate the area and found humananoid like creatures with super human strength and strongly violent behaviour.
-In a matter of days all residents living in the nearby villages were infected with the same behaviour.
-Researchers suspect an exposure to Mutagene AFDP-16, a chemical agent that turns humans into bloodthirsty monsters.

-The military has hired you to protect the border.
-A fearless mercenary well experienced with firearms.
-You are paid well and will be greatly rewarded if the mission is successful.
-Otherwise you will be executed.
-Failure is not an option!
-##### - Col. James Crawford
-#

 ### Credits:
 - Valiant (Programming, Art & Game Design)
 - xXAshuraXx (Art)